nataluna3/melodystream-sql-eval/EMAIL_RESPONSE_ANDREA.md

 ## The headline: your gut on the baseline was right

-The simple prompt you’ve been using—“Convert this question to SQL”—**flatlined**.
+The simple prompt you’ve been using “Convert this question to SQL” **flatlined**.
 On both models we tried, **functional accuracy was 0%** on all ten questions.
 So if your team felt the POC was unreliable, **the eval backs that up**.
 It’s not them; the setup really wasn’t giving the model enough to work with.

 ## What changed when we fixed the prompt